-You check your email and there is an “undeliverable email” in your inbox — what the heck is going on?
+You check your email and you find an “undeliverable email” in your inbox.
+What the heck is going on?
 Well, let’s figure that out, shall we?

 Common reasons you may receive undeliverable email returns: